omar-ashraf2/PlotterApp/README.md

 - **recharts**: A charting library for React applications, used for creating interactive charts.
 - **Tailwind CSS**: A utility-first CSS framework used for styling components and creating responsive layouts.

+## Live Demo

+You can explore a live demo of Plotter Chart Application [here](https://main--plotter-app-react.netlify.app/).

 ## Usage

 To run the React Chart Application: